CAMPUS COVID POLICIES

 Zoom – Collaboration/Online Meeting Tool: https://kb.rice.edu/84808

 - Setting up your account – For those that have not used Zoom before, you should have received a Zoom invitation to confirm the new account that has been provisioned for you.
 Please click the accept link and login to your account.
 If you already are a Zoom user no action is required.

-- All Rice Faculty, Staff, and Graduate Students have been granted a Professional license which provides for up to 100 attendees and a maximum of a 24 hour session duration.
+- All Rice Faculty, Staff, and Graduate Students have been granted a Professional license which provides for up to 100 attendees and a maximum of 24-hour session duration.
 Undergraduate Students have been provisioned with a Zoom Basic license.

-- For meetings over 100 attendees you may request a Webinar License from the OIT Helpdesk and these will be granted by priority need.
+- For meetings with over 100 attendees, you may request a Webinar License from the OIT Helpdesk and these will be granted by priority need.